 SHIRLEY CAMIA

-She is the author of four collections of poetry: Mercy (Turnstone Press, 2019), a finalist at the High Plains Book Awards; Children Shouldn’t Use Knives (At Bay Press, 2017), shortlisted for a ReLit Award and winner of The Manuela Dias Book Design and Illustration Award (Book Design) at the Manitoba Book Awards and an Honourable Mention at The Alcuin Society Awards for Excellence in Book Design in Canada; the critically acclaimed The Significance of Moths (Turnstone Press, 2015); and Calliope (Libros Libertad, 2011).
+She is the author of four collections of poetry: Mercy (Turnstone Press, 2019), a finalist at the High Plains Book Awards; Children Shouldn’t Use Knives (At Bay Press, 2017), shortlisted for a ReLit Award and winner of The Manuela Dias Book Design and Illustration Award at the Manitoba Book Awards, as well as an Honourable Mention at The Alcuin Society Awards for Excellence in Book Design in Canada; the critically acclaimed The Significance of Moths (Turnstone Press, 2015); and Calliope (Libros Libertad, 2011).

 She has shared her work across Canada, the US, and Denmark, and has been awarded grants and funding from the Canada Council for the Arts, the Ontario Arts Council, the Toronto Arts Council, and the League of Canadian Poets.